ons372/MATH124-FinalProject/README.md

-# MATH124: Optimization Final Project
+# MATH124: Convex Optimization

-Our final project on coordinate descent and its variants.
-We explore convergence, comparisons to gradient descent, lasso and least squares problems, SAFE rules, and more.
+Final project on coordinate descent and its variants.
+We compare convergence of pure coordinate descent with accelerated, dynamic step size, and screening rule versions for lasso and least squares problems.

 By: Nistar Steinerman, Max Ansonoff, Nathan Weiss.